florian-f/gwt-cordova/README.md

 # GWT Cordova

-GWT Cordova is an experimental Wrapper for the Apache Cordova API, similarly to GWT Phonegap.
+GWT Cordova is an experimental Wrapper for the Apache Cordova API, similar to GWT Phonegap.
 The main difference is the use of JavaScript Interoperability instead of JSNI.

-If you want to build this yourself, run `mvn clean install` to build and install the library locally and add the following dependency to your `pom.xml`:
+Run `mvn clean install` to build and install the library locally and add the following dependency to your `pom.xml`:

     <dependency>
       <groupId>com.florianf.gwtcordova</groupId>